Rajat-Roy/CarND-Advanced-Lane-Lines/README.md

 ```

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by applying it on a thresholded test image to verify that the lines appear parallel in the warped image.

 ![alt text][image4]